julzaza/wildwitchherbs/_posts/2026-01-17-womens-herbs-life-stages-folk-medicine.md

 - **Fennel** — Mediterranean, Middle East
 - **Garlic & Juniper** — protective, not nutritive

-Women were not pushed to “optimize hormones.
+Women were not pushed to “optimize hormones."
 They were protected so they could **last**.

 In many traditional cultures, these fertile years were governed by strict herbal rules around conception, miscarriage, and reproductive endurance — a pattern explored in traditional **[Fertility Herbs](/fertility-herbs-women-world-witchcraft/)** used in folk medicine.

-In the Balkans, for example, herbal knowledge was also woven into courtship and marriage customs rather than isolated as “romantic magic,” reflecting broader patterns of **(Traditional Courtship And Love Rites](/balkan-courtship-love-rites/)**.
+In the Balkans, for example, herbal knowledge was also woven into courtship and marriage customs rather than isolated as “romantic magic,” reflecting broader patterns of **[Traditional Courtship And Love Rites](/balkan-courtship-love-rites/)**.

 ---